Talitapsouz/Deciphering-Emojis-A-Data-Analysis-Approach-to-Enhancing-Sentiment-Analysis-in-E-Commerce-Reviews/README.md

 ## Objectives

-- Assess the impact of emojis on sentiment analysis.
+- To evaluate the influence of emojis on sentiment analysis outcomes.
-- Identify trends in emoji usage across different product categories.
+- To detect patterns and trends in emoji utilization within e-commerce reviews.
-- Develop and evaluate a sentiment analysis model including emojis.
+- To develop, train, and assess a sentiment analysis model that incorporates emoji sentiment.
-- Advance the understanding of data analytics in e-commerce settings.
+- To expand the knowledge base of data analytics applications in e-commerce contexts.

 ## Methodology

 This research investigates the role of emojis in e-commerce sentiment analysis through three hypotheses:

-1. **Emoji Usage by Product Category**: Involves data collection, cleaning, and segmentation from various e-commerce platforms.
-Analyzes emoji frequency and patterns across categories like Toys, Apparel, Electronics, and visualizes data to understand emotional undertones.
+1. **Emoji Impact on Sentiment and Engagement:** This hypothesis involves the collection and analysis of product reviews, focusing on the correlation between the use of emojis and sentiment expressed in the review, star ratings, and total votes.
+The methodology includes data cleaning and normalization, sentiment analysis using NLP techniques, and statistical analysis to explore the relationship between emoji usage and various measures of customer engagement.
    ![Emoji Usage Analysis Diagram](https://github.com/Talitapsouz/Deciphering-Emojis-A-Data-Analysis-Approach-to-Enhancing-Sentiment-Analysis-in-E-Commerce-Reviews/blob/main/Diagrams/Hypothesis1.svg)

 2. **Sentiment Analysis in Reviews with/without Emojis**: Segregates reviews into emoji-inclusive and non-emoji groups.
 Employs NLP for sentiment analysis and comparative study to assess emotional depth differences.